The Red List of Trains in Japan

 Current Operations & Future Prospects

-The 8000 series runs Isesaki Line between Tatebayashi and Isesaki (Gunma Prefecture), Tojo Line between Ogawamachi and Yorii (Saitama Prefecture) and Daishi, Kameido and Ogose Lines.
-They are mostly used for small branch lines, but considerable number of services on Noda Line are still provided by the 8000 series.
-A six-car unit with the original front end has been preserved by Tobu Railway Museum and used for rail tours, but it has been temporarily allocated to Noda Line services since 2023.
+The 8000 series runs the Isesaki Line between Tatebayashi and Isesaki (Gunma Prefecture), the Tojo Line between Ogawamachi and Yorii (Saitama Prefecture), branch lines such as the Kiryu, Koizumi and Ogose Lines.
+Though declining, it is worth noting that considerable number of services on the Noda Line are still provided by the 8000 series.
+A six-car unit with the original front end has been preserved by Tobu Railway Museum and had been used for rail tours, but it has been temporarily allocated to the Noda Line services since 2023.

 Photos

-Considerable number of 8000 series still serve Noda Line.
+Considerable number of 8000 series still serve the Noda Line.

-The original style on Tojo Line (retired in 2011).
+The original style on the Tojo Line (retired in 2011).

 The original livery.